Do you want to know more about Parkinson's? PDF's materials provide information about symptoms, medications, resources & more.

 PDF is pleased to offer continuing education to professionals to ensure access to the latest in PD research and care.
 PDF offers continuing education units (CEUs) to a variety professionals through its online PD ExpertBriefings, with help from the American Society on Aging.
-We also offer CEUs to nurses and physical therapists via specific courses developed by their colleagues.
+We also offer an online course for physical therapists, for which CEUs available and online nursing course (no credits available).

 As of September 2012, continuing education credits are available for health care professionals who participate in PDF's PD ExpertBriefings - free online seminars presented by leaders in the field - live or within 30 days of the live seminar.
 CEUs are managed through PDF's sponsorship of the American Society on Aging.

 Below is the list of approved Boards.
 If your state or national board is not listed, please verify with your board or association regarding acceptance of one of the providers listed below before applying for CEUs.
 If you have a specific board you work with that’s not listed on the CEU application form, please check with them to see if they accept accreditation from one of the providers that is listed; for example the California Board of Registered Nursing covers most states, not just residents of California.

 - California Association of Drug and Alcohol Counselors